CinnamonRolls1/daa-project/HOR/README.md

 `def not_belongs_to_S(param):`

 `def hor_algorithm():`
-  its the binding fucntion which runs the overall algoirithm
+  its the binding fucntion which runs the overall algoirithm.
+It resets `self.M` and calls  `generate assignments` and calls `select_update assignments`.
+The algorithm loop terminate when |`self.S`| gets filled with `self.k` no of candidate events.